paulmaunders/php-secpay/README.md

 ### Instructions

+1. Create a copy of config.sample.php and name it config.php
+2. Edit this config file to include your real PayPoint credentials
-Set the test_status as follows:
+3. Set the test_status as follows:
     * false - test mode, always fail
     * true - test mode, always succeed
- * live - live mode will actually attempt to process the payment
+    * live - live mode will actually attempt to process the payment - BE CAREFUL WITH THIS ONE!

 ### License